k-i-o/BetterTeams/docs/plugin-development.md

   "main": "main.js"                    // Main plugin file
 }
 ```

-Note: The system will automatically generate a unique ID for your plugin, so you don't need to specify it in the manifest file.

 ### main.js File

 The `main.js` file is the entry point of the plugin.
 We recommend wrapping the code in an IIFE (Immediately Invoked Function Expression) to avoid conflicts with the global scope: